PawelKrezel/WineFinder/README.md

 cd WineFinder
 ```

-The proceed with best practices recommended for Django development and run server locally.
+Then proceed with best practices recommended for Django development and run server locally.